mergermarket/leprechaun-cache/README.md

   onBackgroundError: e => { console.error(e); }
 })

-const myObject = myObjectCache.get('object-id') //get the object with key 'object-id'.
+const myObject = await myObjectCache.get('object-id') //get the object with key 'object-id'.
 If it doesn't exist, onMiss will be called, and the data will be stored in the cache with a soft TTL of 1000ms

+const myObject = await myObjectCache.refresh('object-id') //Force refresh (calls the onMiss handler and updates the cache) and return the result

+await myObjectCache.clear('object-id') //Remove the item from the cache
 ```

 ## Constructor Options